sumedhc1003/rppoop_lab_project_Web_App_for_DNFC/README.md

 # App for COEP’s Drama and Film club (ongoing)
-  * Helping the the club in improving their media presence and providing tool for better content analysis using AI/ML.
+* Helping the club improve their media presence via web app and providing tools for better content creation and analysis using
-  * Features like content analysis by using sentiment analysis, word cloud information, sarcasm detection.
-  * Using LLM to cater the right monologue based on the users specific needs.
+AI/ML.
+* Features like sentiment analysis of feedbacks and comments, script analysis and monologue generator, etc.
+* Made use of models from Hugging Face and leveraged various APIs like Google’s AI API,
+OpenAI API, etc.
+* **Tech used**: HTML, CSS, Js, Flask, Hugging face, Langchain, LLMs.

 **NOTE**:The project is still under completion thus changes in the above features and description might occur